 All receivables and other current assets are due within one year.
 In individual cases, some trade receivables are collateralized by bank guarantees.

-The receivables and other current assets from affiliated companies do not include receivables from shareholders (prior year: kEUR 18).
+Receivables and other current assets from affiliated companies do not include receivables from shareholders (prior year: kEUR 0).